Kingston257/Kingston257/README.md

 ### About Me

-I'm an aspiring Data Scientist, truly enthusiastic about Machine Learning concepts and AI capabilities.
+I'm an aspiring Data Scientist, enthusiastic about Machine Learning concepts and AI capabilities.
-I have a background in Computer Engineering, and in my 3+ years of work experience, I have been engaged in the application of data principles to drive key business decisions across diverse fields, thus my passion for data analytics.
+I have a background in Computer Engineering.
+I have 3+ years of work experience, in which I have been engaged in the application of data principles to drive key business decisions across diverse fields, thus my passion for data analytics.

 Currently, I work as a Mech.
 Maintenance Technician in the Energy industry, inculcating logical problem-solving processes and solutions, and an adaptive learning capacity with rigour and team work to deliver optimal production efficiency by ensuring equipment functionality.